snailcoinpow/snailcoin/doc/scashx-protocol-spec.md

 ### 2.1 Block header

-The ScashX block header extends the Bitcoin block header with a new field `hashRandomX` to store the result of executing the RandomX algorithm.
+The Snailcoin block header extends the Bitcoin block header with a new field `hashRandomX` to store the result of executing the RandomX algorithm.

 | Field | Size (Bytes) |
 |---|---|